-Atleast once in life, most of us do wrong with the important data on our computer and then we think we must not have deleted this, whether some important documents or lectures’ videos or bunch of important projects.
-Instead of cursing yourselves for such a foolish mistake, let's do some work.
-Let's try to recover that deleted data out from our HD.
-Here I am reviewing 5 of the best Data recover tools that can help recovering deleted data on Linux.
+At least once in life, most of us lose important data on our computer and then think we must not have deleted this, whether some important documents or lectures’ videos or a bunch of important projects.

 5 Best Data Recovery Tools For Linux

-If we are using Linux and we need to recover data due to any of the reason whether physical damage or logical damage, we have many tools for this purpose of recovering data.
-To not to confuse with many, here I am reviewing 5 of the best data recovery tools for Linux.
-This article will help you choosing the one that you need without going through bunch of data recovery tools for Linux.
+If we are using Linux and we need to recover data due to any of the reason whether physical damage or logical damage, we have many tools for file recovery on Linux.
+To not to get confused with many, here I am reviewing 5 best Linux data recovery tools.
+This article will help you choose the one that you need without going through a bunch of data recovery tools for Linux.

 SystemRescueCD is based on Gentoo Linux and can be used as a bootable CD-ROM or USB drive for repairing unbootable or otherwise damaged computer systems after a system crash.
-The tool provides numbers of tools to rescue data, creating and editing partitions, Hard-disk testing and many more features are being listed below -
+The tool provides numbers of data recovery tools to rescue data, creating and editing partitions, Hard-disk testing, and many more features-

 Download the image file and run it using CD-ROM or USB stick.